-Yoshiki Uchida works in the Japanese form of kanamono, which translated, simply means hardware, and includes forty eight types of objects, such as pliers, screws, and forty six others of the like.
-With this hardware, Uchida constructs puzzle-like sculptures derived primarily from the animal kingdom.
-His work is large, looming, and grow less discernable the closer one gets, leaving the viewer with a sense of discomfort from the jarring difference of perception.
+The founder of Kanamono Art, Yoshiki Uchida works in the Japanese form of kanamono–translated as hardware–and includes forty-eight types of objects, such as pliers, screws, and many other similar items.
+With these materials, he constructs puzzle-like sculptures derived primarily from the animal kingdom.
+His work is large, looming, and grows less discernable the closer one gets, leaving the viewer with a sense of discomfort from the jarring difference of perception.